 - Certain departments have mandatory advising; students should consult the department in which they will major for specific details.

-- All ARHU freshmen (excluding students participating in one of the following programs: Honors, Honors Humanities, Gemstone, College Park Scholars, Writers' House, Civicus, or Global Communities) must take UNIV 101, The Student in the University and Introduction to Computer Resources, during their first semester on campus.
+- All ARHU freshmen (excluding students participating in one of the following programs: Honors, Honors Humanities, Gemstone, College Park Scholars, Writers' House, Civicus, or Global Communities) must take ARHU158, Explorations in Arts and Humanities, during their first semester on campus.

 - All ARHU students, with the exception of students earning a Bachelor of Music degree, must earn a minimum of 45 hours of upper-level credit.
 Students earning a Bachelor of Music degree should consult a Music advisor.